 In this current moment of market change and digital business transformation, the trends in the cloud-native world confirm the interest of companies in the renewal of the application portfolio.
-Thanks to cloud infrastructures and cloud-native applications, companies not only get the resources they need to ensure a faster time-to-market of new projects, and with an as-a-service mode, but they are also able to integrate applications more easily, both with each other and with third-party software and services.
+Thanks to DevOps, cloud infrastructures, and cloud-native applications, companies not only get the resources they need to ensure a faster time-to-market of new projects, and with an as-a-service mode, but they are also able to integrate applications more easily, both with each other and with third-party software and services.
 With cloud-native applications it becomes easier to create, disassemble and reassemble, as a Lego, digital supports and functionalities to reuse them in new contexts, saving money and development time.
 It thus becomes faster to integrate the advanced "as-a-service" functions offered by cloud providers and the launch of new collaborations with partners and customers faster, taking advantage of the supremacy of an interconnected digital infrastructure.

 Analysts forecast the top cloud trends